dwarfmaster/commutative-diagrams/README.md

 For now it only works with the *HoTT* category library, but could easily be ported to any category library in Coq.

+# Installation

+A `flake.nix` file is provided for nix users.
+The plugin is also available on opam as `coq-commutative-diagrams`.

 # Usage

 `CommutativeDiagrams.Loader` must be imported.
 It then exposes 3 main tactis: